anarsiel/Resume/README.md

 # Resume
 This resume contains most important information about me in brief.

-If you are interested in inviting me to your project, feel free to drop me a line in Telegram, Vk or e-mail.
+If you are interested in inviting me to your project, feel free to drop me a line anytime 😊

 ## Contacts:
 * [Telegram](https://t.me/anarsiel), [LinkedIn](https://www.linkedin.com/in/anarsiel), [Vk](https://vk.com/anarsiel),